 One of the advantages of dental implants is that there is no special care required.
 You simply need to brush and floss regularly and see your dentist twice each year for routine cleanings and checkups.
-Your implants won’t develop tooth decay, but they can show wear and tear over the years, so it’s important for your dentist to keep an eye on them.
+Your implants won’t develop tooth decay, but they can show wear and tear over the years, so it’s crucial for your dentist to keep an eye on them.

-You can also still develop gum disease with dental implants, which if left untreated, could compromise your bone health and put your dental implants as well as your other teeth at risk.
+You can also still develop gum disease with dental implants, which, if left untreated, could compromise your bone health and put your dental implants as well as your other teeth at risk.

 What Are the Other Benefits of Dental Implants?

 One of the best aspects of dental implants is that you will not have any food restrictions like you would have with dentures.
-Implants become a permanent part of your jawbone, much like a tooth root, so even a crunchy apply will not compromise your implant.
+Implants become a permanent part of your jawbone, much like a tooth root, so even a crunchy apple will not compromise your implant.